-With Hitchcock’s film adaptation of Psycho having become the stuff of legend, how does Robert Bloch’s source novel compare?
+With Hitchcock’s Psycho now part of cinema legend, how does Robert Bloch’s original novel compare?

-As the story goes, once Alfred Hitchcock secured the film rights for Robert Bloch’s 1959 novel, Pyscho, he bought up all the remaining copies of the book, too – so that when the movie landed in cinemas in 1960, audiences wouldn’t guess what was coming.
+As the story goes, when Alfred Hitchcock secured the film rights for Robert Bloch’s 1959 novel, Pyscho, he bought up all the remaining copies of the book, too.
+He didn’t want audiences to guess the twist before the movie landed in cinemas in 1960.

 There are few surprises left for contemporary viewers.
-Not only is Pyscho considered one of the greatest films ever made, even viewers who aren’t familiar with it directly are likely to recognise the shower scene [link contains spoiler], the psychotic music – and the final twist, of course.
+Not only is Pyscho considered one of the greatest films ever made, even new viewers are likely to recognise the shower scene [link contains spoiler], the psychotic music – and the final twist.

-Naturally, the book can’t offer many other secrets.
-It is, after all, almost entirely the same story, with the same characters, plot and stomach-churning violence.
+The book can’t offer many secrets.
+It is, after all, almost entirely the same story as the film, with the same characters, plot and stomach-churning violence.

 Then, one day, someone does stop: Mary Crane, a 27-year-old secretary who has stolen $40,000 from her boss and is on the run with the cash.
 With terrible irony, however, running away puts Mary in line for a far worse punishment at the Bates Motel.